Koala is the leading mattress in a box brand in Australia. It’s hugely popular and has loads of people who love it.

 Owned for more than 6 months: “I’ve had my Koala mattress for over 6 months now.
 It’s really comfortable, and when I move arount at night I don’t disturb my husband.”

 Yes, Koala is a bit thinner than other mattresses and it only has two comfort layers.
-But I still think it’s a great buy.
+But I still think it’s a reasonable buy.
 When you buy Koala you’re getting some powerful materials that will work hard to keep you comfortable, you’re supporting local, you’re supporting green manufacturing, and you’re looking after koalas.
-Throw in the fact you can get a mattress topper for free should you need it, and you’ve got yourself a purchase that is excellent value for money and has a whole lot of feel-good factor.